 Who are Yemen's Houthis?

-Tensions between Sunni states and Iran, specifically Saudi Arabia, escalated on November 4, 2017, when Yemen’s Houthi rebels fired a ballistic missile at King Khalid International Airport in Riyadh.
-The Houthis claimed responsibility for the attack, the first time a Houthi missile had come so close to the capital.
-The Saudi Defense Ministry said it intercepted the missile.
+Tensions between the Saudi-led coalition and Iran escalated sharply on November 4, 2017, when a ballistic missile was fired at King Khalid International Airport in Riyadh.
+The Houthis claimed responsibility for the attack, the first time a ballistic missile had come so close to the capital since the start of the war.
+The Saudi Defense Ministry claimed that it had intercepted the missile.
 Saudi Foreign Minister Adel al Jubeir called the attack an act of war by Iran.
 “It was an Iranian missile, launched by Hezbollah, from territory occupied by the Houthis in Yemen,” he said.
 U.S. President Donald Trump also accused the Islamic Republic.
 “A shot was just taken by Iran, in my opinion, at Saudi Arabia…and our system knocked the missile out of the air,” he said.

 The situation further deteriorated when the Houthis killed ex-president Ali Abdullah Saleh on December 4, 2017.
-Saleh had officially aligned with the Houthis in May 2015, helping the Houthis gain control over much of northern Yemen.
+Saleh had officially aligned with the Houthis in May 2015, helping them gain control over much of northern Yemen.
 But the alliance was shaky at best.
 In August, one of Saleh’s top advisers was shot and killed following a confrontation with the Houthis.
 On December 2, Saleh publicly split from the Houthis, seeking a “new page” with the Saudi-led coalition.
 “I call upon the brothers in neighboring states and the alliance to stop their aggression, lift the siege, open the airports and allow food aid and the saving of the wounded and we will turn a new page by virtue of our neighborliness,” he said.
 Two days later he was killed by Houthi rebels in a roadside ambush.

 The following is an overview of the Houthi movement, including its origins, religious inspiration and alleged links to Iran.